spannerci/spanner-examples/README.md

 ![alt text](docs/images/5_1.png)

 ## Projects
-Spanner supports the creation of one or more Projects for working with different repositories.
-Each Project represents one user repository.
+Spanner supports the creation of one or more Projects.
+Each Project represents one user source code repository.
+It is assumed that you've already enabled an integration with GitHub or Gitlab.
+If not, please check the [Integrations](#integrations) section.

 To create a new Project:

 1. Select Projects from the navigation menu on the left side of the dashboard.
 2. Click on New Project.